alexnimo/Nimo-Awesome_repo/README.md

 <li>Automatic API Attack Tool - Imperva's customizable API attack tool takes an API specification as an input, and generates and runs attacks that are based on it as an output: https://github.com/imperva/automatic-api-attack-tool</li>
 <li>Taipan - an automated web application vulnerability scanner that allows to identify web vulnerabilities in an automatic fashion: https://github.com/enkomio/Taipan/blob/master/README.md </li>
 <li>fuzz-lightyear -  pytest-inspired, DAST framework, capable of identifying vulnerabilities in a distributed, micro-service ecosystem through stateful Swagger fuzzing: https://github.com/Yelp/fuzz-lightyear/blob/master/README.md</li>
+<li>GoSpider - gast web spider written in Go: https://github.com/jaeles-project/gospider</li>
+<li>XSS-Freak - XSS scanner fully written in python3.
+It crawls the website for all possible links and directories to expand its attack scope.
+Then it searches them for input tags and then launches a bunch of XSS payloads: https://github.com/hacker900123/XSS-Freak</li>
 </ul>

 </br>